-However, deciding to start a business is just the first step to starting a handyman business.
+However, deciding to start is just the first step to starting your own handyman business.
 You will need to take some official steps.
-These will differ from city to city and state to state.
-It’s best to check your local laws regarding starting a new small business and becoming a contractor.
+These will differ from city to city and state to state, so it’s best to check your local laws regarding starting a new small business and becoming a contractor.

 Create a business plan

-This will help you decide what you want to achieve with your business.
-It will help motivate you to run and grow your company to its fullest potential by setting out your long- and short-term goals.
+It will help you decide what you want to achieve with your business.
+It will help motivate you to run and grow your company to its fullest potential by setting your long-term and short-term goals.

-Your business plan should include your projected income from your business every six months to a year.
-It should also include your expected costs, what services you will offer, and any other business-related details you can think of.
+Your handyman business plan should include your projected income from every six months to a year.
+It should also include your expected costs, the services you will offer, the business structure, and other related details.
 You can easily find fillable templates online if you aren’t sure where to begin.

 Determine an hourly rate